 Aubretia flowers are in shades of light blue, mauve and pink and some varieties have variegated foliage, all are low-growing, small plants.

-Although a very simple and common garden plant, it is a lovely sight in spring to see a well established Aubrieta trailing over a wall a mass of blue, purple and pink; Aubreita always look really pretty and a make cheerful splash of colour.
+Although a very simple and common garden plant, it is a lovely sight in spring to see a well established Aubrieta trailing over a wall a mass of blue, purple and pink; Aubreita looks pretty and makes a cheerful splash of colour.

 It is easy to get cuttings from Aubretia.
 Often they send out little plantlets around them and you can pot these up to grow on for planting out later when they have a mature root.
-Also Aubretia root easily trim off a cutting a few centimetres long in mid summer and root into well drained compost.
+Also Aubretia root easily trim off a cutting a few centimetres long in midsummer and root into well-drained compost.
 Let the plant grow on to a mature size in a suitable container, and then it is ready for planting out.

 Aubretia can be raised from seed if you want to cultivate a particularly colour or variety not commonly found in the garden centres, such as A.'Cascade red', which as the name suggests is a bright red variety, but otherwise the easiest way is to take cuttings.